Savior Lifetec (4167) — Strategic Asset Allocation Index

 Savior Lifetec Strategic Asset Allocation Index (2015–2022)

 This chart shows how Savior Lifetec's Strategic Asset Allocation Index has evolved across 8 annual periods from 2015 to 2022.
 As of June 2023, the index stands at 35.5%, representing strategic assets of NT$1.18 Billion against net assets of NT$3.34 Billion TWD.
-Explore Savior Lifetec cash conversion from operations to assess how effectively this company generates cash.
+See how financially flexible is Savior Lifetec to measure the company's free cash flow as a share of total liabilities.

 Annual Strategic Asset Allocation Index for Savior Lifetec (2015–2022)